amehlhase316/memoranda/Deliverable2.md

     - info

 ## 4: Checklist for you to see if you are done
-- [ ] Filled out the complete form from above, all fields are filled and written in full sentences
+- [x] Filled out the complete form from above, all fields are filled and written in full sentences
-- [ ] Read the kickoff again to make sure you have all the details
+- [x] Read the kickoff again to make sure you have all the details
-- [ ] User Stories that were not completed, were left in the Sprint and a copy created
+- [x] User Stories that were not completed, were left in the Sprint and a copy created
-- [ ] Your Quality Policies are accurate and up to date
+- [x] Your Quality Policies are accurate and up to date
-- [ ] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
+- [x] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
   - [x] Andres Morales
+  - [x] William Jedynak
+  - [x] Elias Garcia
+  - [ ] Josh Benn
-  - [ ] Team member 2
+  - [ ] Frank Lin
-- [ ] The original of this file was copied for the next Sprint (needed for all but last Sprint where you do not need to copy it anymore)
+- [x] The original of this file was copied for the next Sprint (needed for all but last Sprint where you do not need to copy it anymore)
-  - [ ] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
+  - [x] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
-  - [ ] All User Stories have acceptance tests
+  - [x] All User Stories have acceptance tests
-  - [ ] User Stories in your new Sprint Backlog have initial tasks which are in New
+  - [x] User Stories in your new Sprint Backlog have initial tasks which are in New
-  - [ ] You know how to proceed
+  - [x] You know how to proceed